playwrigkt/skript/README.md

 This example doesn't do much that we don't get out of the box with most programming languages, so it isn't really showing off what Skripts really can do.
 However, its a good place to start examining exactly what a skript is.

 In the first line, we create a `map` skript, which simply executes a synchronous function (we'll get to asynchronous soon).
-The skript has three type parameters: `<Input, Output, Context>`, input and output are pretty self explanatory and we'll get to context later.
+The skript has three type parameters: `<Input, Output, Stage>`, input and output are pretty self explanatory and we'll get to stage later.
 This skript is essentially a function that takes in type Int and returns an asynchronous result with a String in it.
 Since the map skript is implemented synchronously the result is immediately available, but this is not always the case with skripts.

 The second and third lines run the skript.
-For now, ignore the `Unit` value being passed in (we'll get to Context later).
+For now, ignore the `Unit` value being passed in (we'll get to Stage later).

 ### Composing skripts